arachnetech/homebridge-mqttthing/README.md

 ```

 # Release notes

+Version 1.0.21
++ Added InformationService to populate manufacturer and other characteristics (thanks, NorthernMan54)

 Version 1.0.20
 + Added `onlineValue` configuration setting, allowing the use of a custom value to represent an online state (with `getOnline`) without the use of a custom payload decoding function.